 Do I have to wear a mask?
 Can my family hang out with other families?

-All members must wear masks at check-in because not all of our staff will have completed their full vaccination by opening day.
+Optional for the 2022 season that members wear masks at check-in because not all of our staff will have completed their full vaccination by opening day.
 Members and guests are no longer required to wear facemasks, although individuals are entitled to make their own personal decisions and all such decisions should be respected.

 The Maryland Department of Health has issued a public health advisory strongly recommending that all non-vaccinated individuals over the age of 2 years continue to wear face coverings in outdoor settings where physical distancing cannot be maintained.
 Masks may not be worn while in the pool.